LaunchCode-Education-Archived/csharp-web-development/src/chapters/control-flow-and-collections/collections.rst

 **collections**.
 The **C# collections namespace** refers to the various interfaces the language provides for implementing collection types.

-Here, we'll discuss a collection called ``ArrayList`` and compare it to the ``Array`` class.
+Here, we'll discuss a collection called ``List`` and compare it to the ``Array`` class.
 We'll then introduce a third collection type called ``Dictionary``.
 These three collection types will be sufficient for our basic C# needs.
 For more, refer to the official C# documentation on `collections <https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/collections>`__.